-Figure 1 - Functional growth form assumed in the hake model (Source: Helser et al. 2008) Figure 3 - Acoustic survey biomass indices (millions of tons).
+Figure 1 - Functional growth form assumed in the hake model (Source: Helser et al. 2008).
+Figure 2 - Total Pacific hake catch used in the assessment by sector, 1966-2020.
+U.S. tribal catches are included in the sectors where they are represented.
+CP is catcher-processor and MS is mothership (Source: Johnson et al. 2021) Figure 3 - Acoustic survey biomass indices (millions of tons).
 Approximate 95% confidence intervals are based on sampling variability (intervals without squid/hake apportionment uncertainty in 2009 are displayed in black) (Source: Johnson et al. 2021) Figure 4 - Median of the posterior distribution for beginning of the year female spawning biomass (Bt in year t) through 2021 (solid line) with 95% posterior credibility intervals (shaded area).
-The solid circle with a 95% posterior credibility interval is the estimated unfished equilibrium biomass (Source: Johnson et al. 2021) Figure 5 - Median (solid line) of the posterior distribution for relative spawning biomass (Bt/B0) through 2021 with 95% posterior credibility intervals (shaded area).
+The solid circle with a 95% posterior credibility interval is the estimated unfished equilibrium biomass (Source: Johnson et al. 2021) • Figure 5 - Median (solid line) of the posterior distribution for relative spawning biomass (Bt/B0) through 2021 with 95% posterior credibility intervals (shaded area).
 Dashed horizontal lines show 10%, 40% and 100% levels (Source: Johnson et al. 2021) Figure 6 - Medians (solid circles) and means (×) of the posterior distribution for recruitment (billions of age-0) with 95% posterior credibility intervals (blue lines).
-The median of the posterior distribution for mean unfished equilibrium recruitment (R0) is shown as the horizontal dashed line with a 95% posterior credibility interval shaded between the dotted lines (Source: Johnson et al. 2021).
-Figure 7 - Trend in median relative fishing intensity (relative to the SPR management target) through 2020 with 95% posterior credibility intervals.
+The median of the posterior distribution for mean unfished equilibrium recruitment (R0) is shown as the horizontal dashed line with a 95% posterior credibility interval shaded between the dotted lines (Source: Johnson et al. 2021) 1 Figure 7 - Trend in median relative fishing intensity (relative to the SPR management target) through 2020 with 95% posterior credibility intervals.
 The management target defined in the Joint U.SCanada Agreement for Pacific hake is shown as a horizontal line at 1.0 (Source: Johnson et al. 2021) Figure 8 - Estimated historical path of median relative spawning biomass in year t and corresponding median relative fishing intensity in year t -1.
 Labels show the start year, end year and year of highest relative fishing intensity; labels correspond to year t (i.e., year of the relative spawning biomass).
-Gray bars span the 95% credibility intervals for 2021 relative spawning biomass (horizontal) and 2020 relative fishing intensity (vertical; Source: Johnson et al. 2021).
-Figure 9 - Graphical representation of the probabilities related to spawning biomass, relative fishing intensity, and the 2022 default harvest policy catch for alternative 2021 catch options (explained in Table 4) as listed in Table 5.
-The symbols indicate points that were computed directly from model output and lines interpolate between the points (Source: Johnson et al. 2021).)
+Gray bars span the 95% credibility intervals for 2021 relative spawning biomass (horizontal) and 2020 relative fishing intensity (vertical; Source: Johnson et al. 2021) , Figure 9 - Graphical representation of the probabilities related to spawning biomass, relative fishing intensity, and the 2022 default harvest policy catch for alternative 2021 catch options (explained in Table 4) as listed in Table 5.
+The symbols indicate points that were computed directly from model output and lines interpolate between the points (Source: Johnson et al. 1997). indicate points that were computed directly from model output and lines interpolate between the points (Source: Johnson et al. 2021).)
 Figure 10 - Graphical representation of the probabilities related to spawning biomass, relative fishing intensity, and the 2023 default harvest policy catch for alternative 2022 catch options (including associated 2021 catch; catch options explained in Table 4) as listed in Table 5.
-The symbols indicate points that were computed directly from model output and lines interpolate between the points (Source: Johnson et al. 2021)

-Figure 11 - Estimated stock-recruit relationship for the base model with median predicted recruitments and 95% posterior credibility intervals.
+The symbols indicate points that were computed directly from model output and lines interpolate between the points (Source: Johnson et al. 2021)25 1 Figure 11 - Estimated stock-recruit relationship for the base model with median predicted recruitments and 95% posterior credibility intervals.
 Colors indicate time-period, with yellow colors in the early years and blue colors in the recent years.
 The thick solid black line indicates the central tendency (mean) and the red line indicates the central tendency after bias correcting for the log-normal distribution (median).
-Shading around stock-recruit curves indicates uncertainty in shape associated with distribution of the steepness parameter (h).
-The gray polygon on the right indicates the expected distribution of recruitments relative to the unfshed equilibrium.
-Source:
+Shading around stock-recruit curves indicates uncertainty in shape correcting for the log-normal distribution (median).
+Shading around stock-rectuit curves indicates uncertainty in shape